This brief gives advice for:

 - Additional Technical Information and Assistance

-Note- This brief is a companion piece to Roehm America's Fabrication Tech Brief, Thermoforming.
-This brief covers thermoforming basics; the brief you are reading adds to that information with specific data on skylights.
+Note- This brief is a companion piece to Roehm America LLC's Fabrication Manual, Thermoforming.
+This manual covers thermoforming basics; the manual you are reading adds to that information with specific data on skylights.
 Don't attempt to thermoform skylights until you understand the advice in both briefs.

 IMPORTANT -Always consult with local building code officials prior to installing skylights made from ACRYLITE® acrylic sheet.
 Some restrictions may apply.
 You can often use ACRYLITE® premium acrylic sheet, made by a continuous manufacturing process, in place of ACRYLITE® cast (GP) sheet for skylights.
 Our premium sheet's engineered characteristics require slight fabrication modifications.
 These changes, such as lower oven temperatures and shorter heating times, reduce cycle time and production cost.

 The illustrations above show many possible dome configurations, including free-blown domes in circular, square, and rectangular shapes.
 Using skeleton mold fabrication, other potential shapes include pyramid and extended pyramid domes.
 Also shown are cold-formed barrel vaults and sloped glazing.
 You can cold-form ACRYLITE® premium within limitations.
 Radius of curvature must equal or exceed 330 times the sheet's thickness.
 Sheet length must not exceed 8 feet.
 If these criteria are not met, internal stresses may cause crazing (numerous tiny cracks) in the material.